Brought to you by Southern DHB and WellSouth primary health network

 Check out our patient stories and advice for a healthier life

 The signs of measles are a cough, high fever, runny nose and sore red eyes.
-A few days later, a rash begins on the head and spreads across the body.

-While it can be hard to fit exercise in to our busy schedules, little changes can go a long way.
+While it can be hard to fit exercise into our busy schedules, little changes can go a long way.

 Listen to Southern Health Future from Otago Access Radio for news and health information for you and your family.